O-1 Visa for

 O-1A petition is a story telling exercise, and is Beyond Border’s speciality.
 Our industry knowledge helps us effectively highlight your achievements in tech, entrepreneurship and entertainment sectors in your application.

-We pre-vetted our attorneys with strong track records, so you don’t have waste months finding a good one.
+We pre-vet our attorneys with strong track records, so you don’t have waste months finding a good one.

 10x engineers trust us to translate their technical brilliance into compelling O-1 narratives.